Can you guess which fruit is rated as one of the best?

-“Free radicals cause cell mutations, damage immune function, cause wrinkles and aging and are a contributing cause behind many diseases including cancer, heart disease, arthritis, Alzheimer’s disease, Parkinson’s disease, and others.
+“Free radicals cause cell mutations, damage immune function, cause wrinkles and aging and are a contributing cause behind many diseases including cancer, heart disease, arthritis, and others”.

 Antioxidants are good.

-“In simple terms, an antioxidant is a chemical compound that protects cells against the effects of free radicals.”
-Says Lindsey Getz of Today’s Dietitian.
+“An antioxidant is a chemical compound that protects cells against the effects of free radicals.

-2. Helps to preserve vision: Blueberry extract was used in clinical studies regarding vision.
-The results suggest that blueberries can prevent or delay age related eye problems like macular degeneration, cataract, myopia dryness and infections.
+B) Blueberries help to preserve vision.
+Blueberry extract was used in clinical studies regarding vision.
+The results suggest that blueberries can prevent or delay age related eye problems.

-3. Aids Digestion: The high fiber in blueberries keeps your system working well.
-The fibre helps to fill you up and help you feel full for longer.
-Blueberries also promote a healthy urinary tract, which helps to ward off infections.
-The vitamins, sodium, copper, fructose and acids improve digestion. http://www.womenfitness.net/blueberries.htm
+C) Blueberries aid digestion.
+The high fiber in blueberries keeps your system working well.
+The fiber helps to fill you up and helps you feel full for longer.
+The vitamins, sodium, copper, fructose and acids improve digestion.

-4. Aid in the prevention of high blood pressure or hypertension.
+D) Blueberries aid in the prevention of high blood pressure.
 A study in the American Journal of Clinical Nutrition followed a large group of men and women.
-They ate more than a ½ cup of blueberries a week.
-The results showed that the blue-red pigments found in blueberries called anthocyanins—offer protection against high blood pressure.
-Eating blueberries reduced their risk of developing high blood pressure by 10 percent compared to those who didn’t eat any blueberries.
+The results showed that eating blueberries reduced their risk of developing high blood pressure by 10 percent compared to those who didn’t eat any blueberries.

-5. Blueberries are low on the glycemic index, which means they do not have a big impact on blood sugar levels.
-They are good for everyone, but they are a super food if you have diabetes. http://www.womenfitness.net/blueberries.htm
+E) Blueberries are low on the glycemic index, which means they do not have a big impact on blood sugar levels.
+They are good for everyone, but they are a super food if you have diabetes.

 Choose fresh blueberries that are firm and have consistent colour.
 The whitish bloom means they are ripe.
 Shake the container gently, they should move easily.